 On Comey’s firing

-Trump predictably took to Twitter to defend the firing and slam Democrats and those critical of Comey's removal.
+Trump predictably took to Twitter to defend the firing.

-“James Comey will be replaced by someone who will do a far better job, bringing back the spirit and prestige of the FBI," Trump said on the morning of May 10.
+“James Comey will be replaced by someone who will do a far better job, bringing back the spirit and prestige of the FBI," Trump said the morning after the firing.

 “Comey lost the confidence of almost everyone in Washington, Republican and Democrat alike.
 When things calm down, they will be thanking me!”
-Trump said in a subsequent tweet.
+Trump added.

 On the Russia investigation